2004–05 Charlton Athletic F.C. season

 During the 2004–05 English football season, Charlton Athletic competed in the FA Premier League.
+The club also competed in the FA Cup, and the League Cup.

 Season summary

 A season after just finishing outside the European qualification spots, Charlton suffered a slight decline to finish in mid-table in a nonetheless respectable eleventh place.
-Charlton never looked like a team that had nearly qualified for the Champions League the previous season, but with nine games to go Charlton were still placed seventh and looked likely to replicate their seventh-place finish the previous season.
+Charlton never looked like the team that had nearly qualified for the Champions League the previous season, but with nine games to go Charlton were still placed seventh and looked likely to replicate their seventh-place finish the previous season.
 Unfortunately, the usual end-of-season decline hit Charlton and they picked up only three points from those nine games, dragging the Addicks down to 11th.

 Charlton's goal-shy attack was what let the team down during the season.
 Manager Alan Curbishley sought to solve this by signing prolific young striker Darren Bent from Championship side Ipswich Town.

 Final league table

 Kit

 Charlton retained the previous season's kit, manufactured by Spanish apparel manufacturer Joma and sponsored by all:sports.